 Phishing is an attempt to get personal information (such as a username, password, or financial information) by pretending to be a website or person.

-Phishing behavior on GoFundMe includes contacting organizers through their fundraisers and posing as a legitimate donor, organization, or even as a GoFundMe employee.
+Phishing behavior on GoFundMe includes contacting organizers through their fundraisers and posing as a legitimate beneficiary, donor, organization, or even as a GoFundMe employee.

 Sweetheart/romance scams and catfishing:

 A sweetheart or romance scam involves building trust by pretending to be romantically interested in someone and then using that trust to commit fraud.
 Some fraudulent activity can include stealing a victim's money, bank and credit card information, or even their identity.